2ndsleep/2ndsleep.github.io/_posts/basics/cloud_intro/explainers/2023-12-01-what-is-the-cloud.md

 sort_order: 0
 description: A quick history and answering the question you were afraid to ask
 ---
 If you don't really know what "the cloud" means, don't feel bad.
 You're not alone.
 There are a lot of different ways to think of what the cloud is.
-Kind of like "blockchain" or "AI," it can both be used as a meaningless word by marketing dummies or refer to a very real thing.
+Kind of like "blockchain" or "AI," it can both be used as a meaningless word by marketing vultures or refer to a very real thing.
 <!--more-->

 ## Brief History